icebert04/icebert04.github.io/_posts/2017-12-15-persons-with-disabilities.md

 **20% discount and VAT exemption:**
 => Hotels, Restaurants and Recreation centers
-=> Theaters & Cinema, Concerts, Carnivals, and other similar places of culture, leisure and amusement   => Medicine, Medical & Dental services (this includes laboratory, diagnostic, professional fees in all private hospitals and medical facilities)
+=> Theaters & Cinema, Concerts, Carnivals, and other similar places of culture, leisure & amusement

+=> Medicine, Medical & Dental services (this includes laboratory, diagnostic, professional fees in all private hospitals and medical facilities)
 => Domestic air & Sea travel
 => Public railways (MRT, LRT 1 & 2), skyway, and all public utility vehicles.